D.C. police see rise in devices that convert guns into fully automatic weapons

 “You can tell the gunshots are in rapid succession,” Kyle said.

-Semiautomatic guns fire each time a trigger is pulled; fully-automatic guns continue to fire with one pull of the trigger, until emptied of bullets.
+Semiautomatic guns fire each time a trigger is pulled; fully automatic guns continue to fire with one pull of the trigger, until emptied of bullets.
 Many guns have ammunition drums or magazines attached, enabling the firearm to hold dozens of bullets.

-Auto sears can be installed in the trigger mechanisms, effectively disabling the mechanism that in semiautomatic mode resets the trigger after each pull, requiring the shooter to press it back to fire again.
-With this mechanism disabled, a shooter can merely pull the trigger once and bullets will rapidly fire until the trigger is released.
+Auto sears can be installed in the trigger mechanisms, effectively disabling the part that in semiautomatic mode resets the trigger after each pull, requiring the shooter to press it back to fire again.
+With this mechanism disabled, a shooter can pull the trigger once, and bullets will rapidly fire until the trigger is released.

-ATF classifies auto sears as machine guns and merely possessing one is a federal offense.
+ATF classifies auto sears as machine guns, and possessing one is a federal offense.
 Authorities say installing one on a gun is relatively easy.
 The auto sears also are known as “giggle switches.”

-Kyle said the growing number of auto sears police are seeing appears to correspond to a rising number of so-called ghost guns, untraceable firearms that are manufactured or built at home with kits.
+Kyle said the growing number of auto sears police are seeing appears to correspond to a rising number of “ghost guns,” untraceable firearms that are manufactured or built at home with kits.

 Ghost guns are proliferating in the District, where the numbers seized by police jumped from three in 2017 to 116 in 2019 to 306 last year.
-Another 130 were taken off the streets through March of 2021.
+An additional 130 were taken off the streets through March of 2021.

 Patterson said the bureau is concentrating on finding where ghost guns and auto sears are made and distributed.

-Patterson also authorities take a dim view of the term “giggle switch,” though it has made its way into police reports and court documents.
+Patterson also said authorities take a dim view of the term “giggle switch,” though it has made its way into police reports and court documents.

-Chris Stone, a spokesman for the National Association for Gun Rights, said the “average person is not going to own a Glock with a full an auto sear.”
+Chris Stone, a spokesman for the National Association for Gun Rights, said the “average person is not going to own a Glock with a full-on auto sear.”
 He said their increasing use on the streets is “criminals doing what they always do — breaking the law and finding a way around it.”

-His group believes that additional laws or rules, such as those proposed to more closely regulate kits used to make ghost guns, harm hobbyists while failing to dissuade or prevent criminals from obtaining the parts.
+His group says that additional laws or rules, such as those proposed to more closely regulate kits used to make ghost guns, harm hobbyists while failing to dissuade or prevent criminals from obtaining the parts.
 Stone said laws prohibiting auto sears “are not doing anything to stop the criminals.”

-Law enforcement authorities got one break last year in Fairfax County, Va., where an undercover investigation led to the arrest of a then 19-year-old man who lived with his parents and had a 3-D-printer.
+Law enforcement authorities got one break last year in Fairfax County, Va., where an undercover investigation led to the arrest of a then-19-year-old man who lived with his parents and had a 3-D printer.

-Federal prosecutors said the man sold two undercover Fairfax County police detectives thousands of dollars worth of firearms during at least three separate meetings, including more than a half-dozen 9mm ghost pistols, an AR-15 style rifle and auto sears for both rifles and Glock-style handguns.
+Federal prosecutors said the man sold two undercover Fairfax County police detectives thousands of dollars worth of firearms during at least three meetings, including more than a half-dozen 9mm ghost pistols, an AR-15-style rifle and auto sears for rifles and Glock-style handguns.

 Documents filed in U.S. District Court in the Eastern District of Virginia say the man told the undercover officers “he had a 3-D printer he could use to manufacture a component capable of rendering semiautomatic firearms fully automatic.”